Battle of Dyrrhachium (48 BC): Siege

-The battle
+Battle

-When two Gallic chieftain auxiliaries defected from Caesar to Pompey with their retinues, Pompey discovered a weakness in the southernmost sector of Caesar's lines and prepared for a major attack to break through Caesar's fortified lines.
-The initial attack was successful, and the position only held when Antony brought up twelve cohorts, followed by further reserves led by Caesar personally.
+It was at this point that two of Caesar's Gallic cavalry officers, the noblemen Roucillus and Egus, defected from Caesar to Pompey to escape punishment for embezzlement.
+Through them Pompey discovered a weakness in the southernmost sector of Caesar's lines and prepared for a major attack to break through Caesar's fortified lines.
+Pompey executed a three-pronged attack; six legions launched a frontal assault on the fortifications, while light infantry and archers landed behind the rear wall and between the two; the initial attack was successful with the Ninth legion routed as was a small relief force which came to their aid; the position only held when Antony brought up twelve cohorts, followed by further reserves led by Caesar personally.
 While the Ninth's fort held, Pompey built a camp in the area and also secured lines of communication into the hinterland.

 After Pompey's forces occupied a relatively exposed fortified encampment that had previously been abandoned by the Caesarians, Caesar launched an attack against it.
 The attack, plagued by confused directions, was a costly failure for Caesar, sending his men into a hasty retreat with losses of some 960 men and more than 32 officers.
 While Pompey held the field, he ordered a halt.
 Caesar remarked on that decision saying, "[Pompey's forces] would have won today, if only they were commanded by a winner".

 In the aftermath, Titus Labienus, a trusted lieutenant of Caesar's during the Gallic wars who had deserted to Pompey at the start of the civil war, had the Caesarian prisoners executed before the enemy lines.